Clearing checklist for teachers

 Prepare to support students on the day

-Prepare how to speak to these students and advise their parents as they’ll look to you for guidance.
-You can provide encouraging words but you should also know how Clearing works so you can point them in the direction of next steps.
-Coming up with solutions and options is the best way to help disappointed or upset students realise how many different routes they can take and the different options available to them.
+Prepare to speak to these students and advise their parents as they’ll look to you for guidance.
+You can give encouraging words but you should also know how Clearing works so you can point them in the right direction.
+The best way to help disappointed or upset students is to show them how many different routes they can take and the different options available to them.

 Talk to individuals

 Remind your students you’re available to talk.
-They may want advice in the lead-up to results day, on results day, or after, so offer them the chance to set up a 1-on-1 chat to discuss their options.
+They may want advice in the lead-up to results day, on results day, or after, so offer them the chance to set up a 1-to-1 chat.

 Stressful situations are better managed when support is accessible.
-Being available will help clear up any confusion your students have about Clearing, results day and Adjustment.
+Being available will help clear up any confusion your students have about Clearing and results day.